rsnyderaustin/Ecommerce-Data-Analysis/README.md

 ```

 ---
+### Translate Product Category Names from Spanish to English
 The original dataset has a separatable table for translating the Spanish 'product_category_name' in the 'products' table to English.
 The query below joins the two tables, replacing the Spanish 'product_category_name' column with the English translations.
 The resulting table then replaces the original 'products' table.

-### Translate 'product' table product names from Spanish to English
 ```
 SELECT distinct p.product_id, pcnt.product_category_name_english, p.product_photos_qty, p.product_weight_g,
 p.product_length_cm, p.product_height_cm, p.product_width_cm